NLIreland/puppet-fcrepo/README.md

 ##Prerequisites

-To use this module, you need Puppet installed (of course).
+To use this module, you need Puppet installed (of course), as well as the following Puppet modules:

+* puppetlabs/stdlib
+* 7terminals/java
+* 7terminals/maven
+* 7terminals/tomcat

 ###Install and configure a base installation of Puppet